Power cable: Flexibility of cables (stranding class)

-Applications requiring a cable to be moved repeatedly, such as for portable equipment, more flexible cables called "cords" or "flex" are used (stranding class G-M).
 Flexible cords contain fine stranded conductors, rope lay or bunch stranded.
 They feature overall jackets with appropriate amounts of filler materials to improve their flexibility, trainability, and durability.
-Heavy duty flexible power cords such as those feeding a mine face cutting machine are carefully engineered — their life is measured in weeks.
+Heavy duty flexible power cords such as those feeding a mine face cutting machine are carefully engineered—their life is measured in weeks.
 Very flexible power cables are used in automated machinery, robotics, and machine tools.
 See power cord and extension cable for further description of flexible power cables.
 Other types of flexible cable include twisted pair, extensible, coaxial, shielded, and communication cable.

 An X-ray cable is a special type of flexible high-voltage cable.